-THREE OUTSTANDING ENTREPRENEURSHIP LEADERS RECEIVE AWARDS AT NEBRASKA ENTREPRENEURSHIP BEST PRACTICES SUMMIT
+OUTSTANDING LEADERS RECEIVE AWARDS AT NEBRASKA ENTREPRENEURSHIP BEST PRACTICES SUMMIT

-The Nebraska Entrepreneurship Task Force (NETForce) and co-sponsor, the Nebraska Enterprise Fund, presented special awards to three Nebraska leaders noted for their leadership in entrepreneurship advocacy and entrepreneurship education during the Entrepreneurship Best Practices Summit at Nebraska at the Kearney Holiday Inn and Conference Center on November 2nd.
+The Nebraska Entrepreneurship Task Force (NET Force) and co-sponsor, the Nebraska Enterprise Fund, presented awards to three Nebraskans recognized for their leadership in entrepreneurship advocacy and entrepreneurship education during the Entrepreneurship Best Practices Summit that took place in York, NE on October 30th.

-The Summit focuses on enhancing the entrepreneurial ecosystem in Nebraska through networking, sharing what works, and highlighting Big Ideas in entrepreneurship.
-The presentations were made at the conclusion of a luncheon and keynote by Lisa Tschauner, Assistant Director, UNK Center for Entrepreneurship and Rural Development.
+The Summit focused on enhancing the entrepreneurial ecosystem in Nebraska through networking, sharing what works, and highlighting Big Ideas in entrepreneurship.

 These virtual industry tours provide a unique opportunity for students, parents and job-seekers to experience Nebraska-based industries without leaving the home or classroom.

 The videos showcase different business and industries in each of the sixteen Career Clusters in the Nebraska Model as well as entrepreneurship.
 In addition to the tour of the business/industry, the videos also contain interviews with employees and managers discussing work requirements, education levels, salary and job prospects.

 The videos will provide an accurate picture of today’s workplace, breaking down stereotypes and assumptions while emphasizing the knowledge and skills required to be successful.